 We currently maintain an Employee Stock Purchase Plan ("ESPP") which allows employees to have a percentage of their base compensation withheld to purchase the Company's common stock at 95% of the lower of the fair market at the beginning of the offering period and on the last trading day of the offering period.
 There are two offering periods during a calendar year, which consist of the six months beginning each January 1 and July 1.
 Employees may contribute 1-15% of their eligible gross pay up to a \$0.03 million annual stock value limit.
-No shares were purchased during the three months ended June 30, 2022 and 2021 for the first offering periods of Fiscal 2023 and 2022, respectively.
+In July 2022, 84,426 shares related to the first offering period of Fiscal 2023 were purchased.
+In July 2021, 44,449 shares related to the first offering period of Fiscal 2022 were purchased.
 The ESPP is considered a non-compensatory plan and accordingly, no compensation expense is recorded in connection with this benefit.